createmeal/createmeal/README.md

                 HTML is the standard way to produce web page content and there are several other options to produce text estructures like markdown, jsml, WackoWiki Markup, AsciiDoc, Contentflow, and others.
-But to work with these alternatives at first you will need learn a new language, is not ease to produce content using javascript, and most of them has a strange sintax and some times worst then HTML.
             </p>
             <p>
-                Createmeal gives us the same HTML tag names and semantic, but using json in its sintax.
-It decreases the need of learn a new language, gives us a better way to generate layout content powered by javascript, in additional to allow us storage source easilly in database if is needed, componentize, create templates, use other languages like yaml, and serialize text to object.
+                Createmeal gives us the same HTML tag names and similar semantic, but using json in its sintax instead xml.
+It decreases the need of learn a new language, brings a better way to generate layout content programatically, on javascript side, and in additional, allow componentize, create templates, serialize text to object, and all the flexibility of using json.
             </p>
             <p>
                 Of course, for many people, HTML is excelent, but is great when